qwc-services/qwc-services.github.io/src/index.md

 - As part of the *qwc-services* ecosystem, includes additional services to which includes additional services to extend the viewer functionality (such as user administration, editing, etc.).
 This is the recommended approach.
 - As a standalone viewer (static JS/HTML/CSS web application) on top of QGIS Server.

-QWC2 with qwc-servies on the backend provide a complete Web GIS infrastructure.
+QWC2 with qwc-services on the backend provide a complete Web GIS infrastructure.

 ## Overview of functionalities